unm-digital-futures/digital-history-review/docs/essays/parq-central-hotel.md

 Space is more than a geographical representation, mistakenly thought of as only coordinates.
 Space is a story that contains history while sharing a dialectical relationship by being static and simultaneously dynamic.
 Static in the sense that it will always be there, have things built on or around it, used and re-used, and will serve some purpose.
 And dynamic in the sense that its purpose changes due to intent (i.e. if it no longer serves its purpose then a new one will be found).
 {% include aside.html
   class="pullquote"
-  text="...space is more than a physical place because it directly shapes our memory, which anyone can be a part of."
+  text="Space is more than a physical place because it directly shapes our memory, which anyone can be a part of."
   %}
 The Santa Fe Railway Hospital as well as the Memorial Hospital's original purpose was to provide medical treatment and then shifted to promoting economic growth and a place for social gatherings.
 The purpose affected the cultural memory of this space by influencing people's perception of it.
-In this respect, space is more than a physical place because it directly shapes our memory, which anyone can be a part of.
+Space is more than a physical place because it directly shapes our memory, which anyone can be a part of.

-## Economic Growth?
+## Economic Growth

 {% include figure.html
   class="img-center"